Multi-Generational Teamwork

 DISC focuses on an individual’s behavior and highlights their strengths and potential weaknesses in these 4 categories:

-If there are 2 people on your team who both have high scores in the Decisive category, they will act in quite similar ways even though they may be from different generations.
+If there are 2 people on your team who both have high D DISC scores in the Decisive style, they will act in quite similar ways even though they may be from different generations.
 When watching them work, you’ll notice they both have a propensity to be demanding, driving, and forceful in their decision making style.

 Age won’t matter.
 Their similar behavioral traits will help them bond.

-The same is true for higher I’s.
+The same is true for those who have high I DISC scores in the Interactive style.
 They’ll both be gregarious, persuasive, and inspiring.
 In fact, you’ll have a hard time getting a word in edgewise they’ll be so eager to share.

-Two higher S scorers will quietly enjoy each other’s company since they are both stable, patient, and likely excellent listeners.
+Two people with high S DISC scores in the Stabilizing style will quietly enjoy each other’s company since they are both stable, patient, and likely excellent listeners.

-Those scoring high in the C category will share a love of details, process, and data.
+Those high C DISC scores in the Cautious style will share a love of details, process, and data.

 Having your team find common ground in their behavior is one way a DISC+ Team report smoothes a generational divide.

 But that’s not all!
-The + in DISC+ adds a whole other dimension and opportunity for bonding between age-diverse team members.
+The + in DISC+Plus adds a whole other dimension and opportunity for bonding between age-diverse team members.

 Motivational Alignment Insights